RevoU-FSSE-2/week-6-gkorompis/README.md

     volumes:
       - .:/usr/src/app
 ```
-3. Build the image and then run the container using docker-compose in the same directory with your yaml file.
+3. Build the image and then run the container using docker-compose in the same directory with your yaml file:
 ```
 docker-compose build
 docker-compose up
 ```
 <img width="1195" alt="docker-compose-build" src="https://github.com/RevoU-FSSE-2/week-6-gkorompis/assets/52250424/6322e44d-c94c-4c70-a76b-5c7f52c381f7">

-4. Verify that your node JS application is running
+4. Verify that your node JS application is running:
 ```
 curl http://localhost:8000/
 ```